Storytelling, mastered. Screenwriting

 Small program, big talent.

 The graduate Screenwriting program is selective, small, intimate and nurturing.
-There are only a handful of students, and they work together usually developing close ties.
+There are only a handful of students, and our students grow together as a cohort here in Boston.
+The writing classes are small, providing every student with the necessary class time to workshop their scripts on a regular basis.
+This not only has a profound impact on the feedback students receive, but it has also proven to create friendships that follow many of our alums into their careers.
 Student/teacher ratios are extraordinarily small; the learning experience is personal—often one on one—with a faculty of accomplished screenwriters.

 That’s our motto.
 It’s also our modus operandi.
 In your two years here, you will write a minimum of seven scripts: two feature length films, two short scripts, an episode of an existing dramatic series, an episode of an existing sitcom and an original TV pilot script.